-The institutions involved in Cimbi are:
+The institutions involved in Cimbi have been:

 - Danish Research Centre for Magnetic Resonance, (DRCMR), Copenhagen University Hospital, Hvidovre.
 DRCMR was the first centre in Denmark to conduct MRI research and still plays a leading role in the Danish MR community.
-DRCMR provides Cimbi with MRI resources and expertise in fMRI, brain morphology and diffusion tensor imaging.
+DRCMR provided Cimbi with MRI resources and expertise in fMRI, brain morphology and diffusion tensor imaging.

-- Informatics and Mathematical Modelling (IMM), the Technical University of Denmark.
+- Informatics and Mathematical Modelling (IMM),the Technical University of Denmark.
 IMM has a long history of research in mathematical modelling and advanced signal processing, especially within the field of medical imaging.

 - Medical Psychology, Department of Public Health, University of Copenhagen.
 Health psychology, neuropsychology and developmental psychology